 How to Make Coffee With Soya Milk Without It Curdling

-Soya Milk Curdling in a Mug of Coffee
+How to Prevent Soya Milk From Curdling in Coffee

 If you’re anything like me (and I hope for your sake you’re not), you love coffee but don't want to use cow’s milk—perhaps for health, taste, or ethical reasons.